-Four signs of positive change that could support moves to reduce and even end fragility are:

-- 1. Greater freedom of the press. - Slowly but increasingly greater knowledge by citizens of their rights and obligations. - 3.
-Progress in reducing the binding constraints to private sector development in the form of transportation, electricity, and energy. - 4.
-The holding of general elections regularly.

-Underlying all of this is the critical need to improve the legitimacy of the state.
-Elections are being taken more seriously by political parties as an opportunity to send better qualified representatives to Parliament, but this must be complemented by a radical change to the system of justice in order to impose the rule of law.
+There are signs of positive change that could support moves to reduce and even end fragility.
+These include greater freedom of the press and increasingly greater knowledge by citizens of their rights and obligations.
+There has been progress in reducing the binding constraints to private sector development in the form of transportation, electricity, and energy.
+Elections are held regularly and are being taken more seriously by political parties as an opportunity to send better qualified representatives to Parliament.
+Yet there appears to be significant danger that progress will continue to be undermined by failure to address the root causes of fragility.